Robust Graph Neural Networks via Unbiased Aggregation: Estimation Bias Analysis of Robust GNNs

 \subsection{A Unified View of Robust Estimation}

 Our preliminary study provides intriguing observations in Section~\ref{sec:robust-analysis}, but the underlying reasons behind these phenomena remain obscure.
 This motivates us to delve into their theoretical understanding and explanation.
-In this section, we will compare the architectures of those three well-performing GNNs, aiming to reveal their intrinsic connections.
+In this section, we will compare the architectures of three well-performing GNNs, aiming to reveal their intrinsic connections.

-\textbf{SoftMedian}~\citep{softmedian} substitutes the GCN aggregation for enhanced robustness with the dimension-wise median $\vm_i\in\RR^d$ for all neighbors of each node $i\in\gV$.
-However, the gradient of the median \revisionemph{is zero almost everywhere}, which is not suitable for the back-propagation training of GNNs.
+\textit{SoftMedian}~\citep{softmedian} substitutes the GCN aggregation for enhanced robustness with the dimension-wise median $\vm_i\in\RR^d$ for all neighbors of each node $i\in\gV$.
+However, computing the median involves operations like ranking and selection, which is not compatible with the back-propagation training of GNNs.
 Therefore, the median is approximated as a differentiable weighted sum $\smash[b]{\tilde \vm_i= \frac{1}{Z}\sum_{j\in\gN(i)} w(\vf_j,\vm_i) \vf_j,\forall i\in\cV}$, where $\vm_i$ is the exact non-differentiable dimension-wise median, $\vf_j$ is the feature vector of the $j$-th neighbor, $w(\vx, \vy) = e^{-\beta\|\vx-\vy\|_2}$, and $Z=\sum_k w(\vf_k,\vm_k)$ is a normalization factor.
 In this way, the aggregation assigns the largest weights to the neighbors closest to the actual median.

-\textbf{TWIRLS}~\citep{TWIRLS} utilizes the iteratively reweighted least squares (IRLS) algorithm to optimize the objective with parameter $\lambda$, and $\rho(y) = y$ in the default setting:
+\textit{TWIRLS}~\citep{TWIRLS} utilizes the iteratively reweighted least squares (IRLS) algorithm to optimize the objective with parameter $\lambda$, and $\rho(y) = y$ is the default:

+\textit{ElasticGNN}~\citep{elastic_gnn} proposes the elastic message passing which unfolds the proximal alternating predictor-corrector (PAPC) algorithm to minimize the objective with parameter $\lambda_{\{1,2\}}$: